tinybirdco/use-case-examples/change_column_type_landing_and_recover_quarantine_data/README.md

 ## CI Workflow

-Once the CI Workflow has finished sucessfully, you should be able to authentificate in the branch by either copying the token from the branch or by switching to the branch from main
+Once the CI Workflow has finished sucessfully, you should be able to authentificate in the Branch by either copying the token from the Branch or by switching to the Branch from main

 ```shell
 # You can use tb authentificate using the token of the branch